AMICI-dev/AMICI/INSTALL.md

 If AMICI was downloaded as a zip, it needs to be unpacked in a convenient directory.
 If AMICI was obtained via cloning of the git repository, no further unpacking is necessary.

+### Dependencies

+The MATLAB interface only depends on the symbolic toolbox, which is needed for model compilation, but not simulation.

+#### Symbolic Engine

+The MATLAB interface requires the symbolic toolbox for model compilation.
+The symbolic toolbox is not required for model simulation.

+#### Math Kernel Library (MKL)

+The python and C++ interfaces require a system installation of  `BLAS`.
+AMICI has been tested with various native and general purpose MKL implementations such as
+Accelerate, Intel MKL, cblas, openblas, atlas.
+The matlab interface uses the MATLAB MKL, which requires no prior installation.

+#### HDF5

+The python and C++ interfaces provide routines to read and write options and results in [hdf5](https://support.hdfgroup.org/HDF5/) format.
+For the python interface, the installation of hdf5 is optional, but for the C++ interace it is required.
+HDF can be installed using package managers such as [brew](https://brew.sh) or [apt](https://wiki.debian.org/Apt):

+    brew install hdf5

+or

+    apt-get install libhdf5-serial-dev

+#### SWIG

+The python interface requires [SWIG](http://www.swig.org), which has to be installed by the user.
+Swig can be installed using package managers such as [brew](https://brew.sh) or [apt](https://wiki.debian.org/Apt):

+    brew install swig

+or

+    apt-get install swig3.0

+We note here that some linux package managers may provide swig executables as `swig3.0`, but installation as `swig` is required.
+This can be fixed using, e.g., symbolic links:

+    mkdir -p ~/bin/ && ln -s $(which swig3.0) ~/bin/swig && export PATH=~/bin/:$PATH

+#### python packages

+The python interface requires the python packages `pkgconfig` and `numpy` to be installed before AMICI can be installed.
+These can be installed via `pip`:

+    pip3 install pkgconfig numpy

 ### MATLAB

 To use AMICI from MATLAB, start MATLAB and add the AMICI/matlab direcory to the MATLAB path.
 To add all toolbox directories to the MATLAB path, execute the matlab script